OuterHavenLLC/App/README.md

 * Download buttons now support simultanious media downloads.
 * The Share Card has been revamped with new options to share via 1:1 Chat, Group Chat, Status Updates, with recent contacts, or by copying the embed code or public link.
 * Launched Free America Broadcasting, our radio station for V.I.P.
 Members to listen to and participate in.
+* A new content creation tool (represented by a ( + ) button at the bottom-right when signed in) creates a central hub where many of the common content types may be created from.

 ## 1.2: Democracy
 ### Release Notes